 The City finds that the economic use and reasonability of the applicant's proposal satisfied the review criteria.
 Conditions of approval are included to ensure that the applicant make the structure and funding available for moving and relocation.
 One condition of approval specifically requires that the applicant make the structure available for moving and relocation for a period of at least 120 days.
 The condition also requires that the applicant provide notice on the property and in the local newspaper, on Craigslist, and to local real estate agents making them aware of the availability of the resource for moving and relocation.
 The condition of approval also requires that the demolition permit for the structure be delayed for 120 days from the first day of advertising the structure for relocation.
-Another condition of approval requires that the applicant make available the \$55,000 in funds that were identified as the cost to demolish the structure to the eventual party that may complete the relocation project, and that the terms of the removal agreement shall be subject to review by the Planning Director or their designee.
+Another condition of approval requires that the applicant make available \$15,000 in funds that were identified as part of the costs to demolish the structure to the eventual party that may complete the relocation project, and that the terms of the removal agreement shall be subject to review by the Planning Director or their designee.
+The amount of funds required to make available was reduced from the total amount in the demolition estimate to not include costs associated with site work that would not be completed by moving the structure.